Norman R. Beaupré

 Beaupré writes in French and in English.
 His first book, L'Enclume et le Couteau - the Life and Works of Adelard Coté, was published in 1982 by the National Materials Development Center in

-Beaupré has a new book that just came out.
-It’s in French, L’Etranger Extraterrestre.”
-He calls it “un roman en essai”, a novel in essay.
+In 2013, Beaupre released L’Etranger Extraterrestre, which he calls “un roman en essai”, a novel in essay.
 It’s not a sci-fi book but one that deals with extraterrestrial issues and nebulae and stars along with galaxies..

 Back to Top